MJR Games

 Science Fiction

 A mysterious industrial complex... terrifying events... a decades-old cover-up.
-The Plant is a science fiction thriller whose plot twists unfold as you solve its many puzzles.
-This was originally written for the 1998 Annual IF Competition, where it won third place.
+The Plant is a science fiction thriller with plot twists that unfold as you solve its many puzzles.
+This was originally written for the 1998 Annual IF Competition, where it took third place.

 Return to Ditch Day